mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

     {'predictions': [{'predictions': -62.49456839573047, 'residual_predictions': 88.62607342804812, 'lower_bound': -217.81071054592053, 'upper_bound': 92.82157375445958}, {'predictions': 77.14216171682605, 'residual_predictions': 74.48775430133477, 'lower_bound': -53.39674391241931, 'upper_bound': 207.68106734607142}, {'predictions': -221.1448521278587, 'residual_predictions': 72.15888299943629, 'lower_bound': -347.6024384321672, 'upper_bound': -94.68726582355019}, {'predictions': 81.57720943627886, 'residual_predictions': 41.97131416225079, 'lower_bound': 8.022979349048441, 'upper_bound': 155.1314395235093}, {'predictions': 56.432414083054994, 'residual_predictions': 61.517387507669056, 'lower_bound': -51.376077631366684, 'upper_bound': 164.24090579747667}]}

 ## Conclusion

-In this exploration, we demonstrated how to implement conformal inference at scale using Databricks by examining both absolute conformal inference and locally weighted conformal inference approaches.
+In this post, I showed how to implement conformal inference at scale using Databricks by examining both absolute conformal inference and locally weighted conformal inference approaches.
 We leveraged MLflow's experiment tracking and model registry capabilities to systematically log our conformal models, capturing not only the underlying predictive models but also the calibration data and conformity scores essential for generating valid prediction intervals.
 We registered these models so that they were accessible from Unity Catalog and then seamlessly deployed them as serving endpoints on Databricks, enabling real-time uncertainty quantification for production machine learning workloads with the scalability and reliability that enterprise applications demand.
-Using Databricks or not, conformal inference is a valuable technique to have in the data scientist's toolkit.
+Whether you build this on Databricks or not, conformal inference is a valuable technique in your toolkit.

-Conformal inference does not apply exclusively to regression.
+I end by repeating that conformal inference does not apply exclusively to regression.
 Stay tuned for uncertainty quantification in classification as well as time series problems!